Like it or not, you are a big part of what makes your business unique. Learning how to leverage that will make a big difference.

-The services of a good business coach might be helpful in this process as people might be happier giving third party feedback to a third party and a good business coach will also help you with your own self-awareness and leveraging that into how best to develop your business.
+Working with a good business coach might be helpful as you gather feedback as other people might be happier giving feedback to a third party and a good business coach will also help you with your own self-awareness and leveraging that into how best to develop your business.

 Knowing who you are helps you know what kind of business you run.
 You are your YouSP so work out how that is showing up and make the changes that will make your business grow.

 There’s been a bit of a trend over the last few years whereby biographies of and interviews with very successful founders are sold as an inspirational tool.
 Those “How I Did It” stories by celebrity founders and business owners are often interesting and can be helpful but ultimately you are you and you will not share the background, temperament, timing, skills or context of the subjects of any of those articles or interviews.
 They have built their businesses on their own YouSP and you have to build your business on yours.
 So, as you start and grow your own thing, have the courage to know and leverage your own particular character and background and context.
 Know your YouSP and grow your business.